cibernox/space-crops/README.md

 > Offline-first, like accessibility or testing, is better handled as an overarching facet of every feature.
 Adding tests for existing features is always harder than writing them along with the features, and the same applies for offline data managing.

+#### Slice 8

+Steps to convert convert an app that works in the browser to have an API.